Between Independence and Dependence: Skiing for People with Disabilities as a Path to Destigmatization

 Ruffié, S., Ferez, S. (eds.), Body, Sport, Disabilities: The Institutionalization of the Disabled Sports Movement (1954–2008), Paris: Téraèdre

 Winance, M. (2007).
-Dependence versus autonomy… On the meaning and influence of these concepts in medical-social practices: Commentary.
+Dependence versus Autonomy… On the Meaning and Permeation of These Concepts in Medical and Social Practices: Commentary.
 Social Sciences and Health, 25, 83–91.

 [1] Para-sports involve adapting certain sports for people with physical or sensory disabilities.
 This should be distinguished from Adapted Sports, which are designed for people with intellectual disabilities or mental health conditions.